JAYJKB/Personalized-GenXAI/README.md

 ## Acknowledgements
 Special thanks to my advisors, Anne Hüsges & Florian Leiser, and the Karlsruher Institute of Technology (KIT) for their support and guidance.

-Feel free to open an issue or contact me if you have any questions or need further assistance.
+Feel free to open an issue or contact me at urkhx@student.kit.edu if you have any questions or need further assistance.